 The goal should be to make customers’ shopping experiences as convenient as possible.
 This makes consumers’ life easier and they are much more likely to return to your business in the coming days.

-Communication plays important role in any marketing activity.
+Communication plays an important role in any marketing activity.
 The 4 Ps of marketing focus on promotion which is about promoting products and convincing customers to buy the products.
 Sometimes, this includes manipulative activities which would negatively affect the business in the long run.

-The 4 Cs give much more attention to communication and interaction that happen between the brand and the customers.
+The 4 Cs give much more attention to communication and interaction that happens between the brand and the customers.
 The goal is to build good relationships between the buyer and the brand.
 It strongly avoids forcing customers to think about your offerings.

 You can do this by putting all of your product information on your website, and online stores, by doing advertising, social media, and so on.
 Make sure the information is accessible to the customer.
 Lastly, it includes all the direct and indirect interactions between the customers and the brand (product).